Agile10-minute read

 1. Scaled Agile Framework (SAFe)

-SAFe is based on the Scrum framework but with a couple key differences: SAFe adoption happens at the enterprise level rather than the team level; and while Scrum gives the product owner sole authority over prioritization, SAFe encourages a more democratic approach.
+SAFe is based on the Scrum framework but with a couple of key differences: SAFe adoption happens at the enterprise level rather than the team level, and while Scrum gives the product owner sole authority over prioritization, SAFe encourages a more collaborative approach.

 SAFe has four levels of implementation: